aws-samples/inspector-ami-scanning-solution/README.md

 This repository provides the Cloudformation templates related to the solution.

-There are two separate solutions and therefore separate cloudformation templates which can be used;
+There are two separate solutions and therefore separate CloudFormation templates which can be used;
 1. Single-AMI-Scanner - used for passing into the Cfn template a single AMI ID for scanning by Amazon Inspector
 2. Scheduled-Multi-AMI-Scanner - used for fetching AMI's to be scanned on your required tagging preferences.
-Scans are scheduled using a scheduled Eventbridge rule
+Scans are scheduled using a scheduled EventBridge rule

 ### Prerequisites
 #### Activate Inspector